FLoRG: Federated Fine-tuning with Low-rank Gram Matrices and Procrustes Alignment: Introduction

 To address this question, we start by rethinking what to aggregate in federated fine-tuning.
 As LoRA involves matrix multiplication, either separate model aggregation or matrix decomposition is unavoidable.
-Therefore, one of our key insights is to reparameterize the LoRA module with a single low-rank matrix.
-FLoRG aggregates the corresponding Gram matrices to achieve an unbiased aggregation with a low communication overhead.
-Furthermore, another insight is to propose a Procrustes alignment approach to the decomposed matrix to stabilize the fine-tuning while preserving its Gram matrix, thereby mitigating drift caused by the non-uniqueness of matrix decomposition.
+Therefore, one of our key insights is to reparameterize the LoRA module with a single low-rank Gram matrix.
+We aim to propose a federated fine-tuning framework which aggregates the corresponding Gram matrices to achieve an unbiased aggregation with a low communication overhead.
+Furthermore, another insight is to propose a Procrustes alignment approach to the decomposed matrix in order to stabilize the fine-tuning while preserving its Gram matrix, thereby mitigating the decomposition drift due to the non-uniqueness of matrix decomposition.

-Designing such a framework is challenging due to the following unexplored questions: (i) \textit{How can we design a low-rank parameterization which adapts to any pretrained matrix shape while supporting error-free aggregation?} (ii) \textit{How to optimize the Procrustes alignment matrix to minimize the decomposition drift?} (iii) \textit{How to characterize the overall convergence rate of FLoRG under nonconvex losses, and disentangle the impact of Procrustes alignment on the convergence?} In this work, we make the following contributions to address the aforementioned questions: \begin{itemize} \item We propose FLoRG, which replaces two low-rank matrices in LoRA with a single low-rank matrix.
-By leveraging a shared semi-orthogonal basis, FLoRG adapts to parameter matrices with arbitrary shapes.
+Designing such a framework is challenging due to the following unexplored questions: (i) \textit{How can we design a low-rank parameterization which adapts to any pretrained matrix while supporting error-free aggregation?} (ii) \textit{How to optimize the Procrustes alignment matrix to minimize the decomposition drift?} (iii) \textit{How to characterize the overall convergence rate of the proposed framework under nonconvex losses, and disentangle the impact of Procrustes alignment on the convergence?} In this work, we make the following contributions to address the aforementioned questions: \begin{itemize} \item We propose FLoRG, a federated fine-tuning framework with a single low-rank matrix and Gram-matrix aggregation.
+By leveraging a shared semi-orthogonal basis, FLoRG adapts to parameter matrices with arbitrary dimensions.
 Each client only updates the single low-rank matrix, and the server aggregates the corresponding Gram matrix.
 FLoRG eliminates the aggregation error by turning the bilinear server-side aggregation into a linear operation.
-By transmitting a single matrix instead of two matrices, FLoRG is communication-efficient when compared with federated LoRA schemes.
+By transmitting a single matrix instead of two matrices, FLoRG is communication-efficient when compared with some of the existing federated LoRA schemes.